-The definitive guide for MS teams tutorial to help you and your team get the most out of Microsoft Teams App.
+The definitive guide to MS teams tutorial to help you to get the most out of Microsoft Teams.

 From basic user tips to more advanced features, as with most of Microsoft’s tools, there are always features you hadn’t realised were there that can save you time, make you more productive, or are just fun and cool.
 We hope we have covered a good few of them for you here.